Abatement definition

 Abatement means action by an employer to comply with a cited standard or regulation or to eliminate a recognized hazard identified by OSHA during an inspection.

-Abatement means the full or partial exemption from ad valorem taxes of certain real property in a reinvestment zone designated for economic development purposes.
+Abatement means the temporary, full or partial exemption from ad valorem taxes of certain added value to real and personal property in a zone designated for economic development purposes pursuant to the Act.

 Abatement means any measure or set of measures designed to permanently eliminate lead-based paint hazards.
 Abatement includes, but is not limited to: